neerajsinghjr/dsa/study_notes/T001_Python.md

 - Use `multiprocessing` for CPU-bound tasks that require parallel execution.
 - Use `asyncio` for I/O-bound tasks where concurrency can be achieved by efficiently switching between tasks during I/O operations.
 - In practice, both approaches can be combined for scenarios where a mix of CPU-bound and I/O-bound tasks need to be handled efficiently in a single application.
+- Multiprocessing works by creating separate processes (each with its own Interpreter and Global Interpreter Lock (GIL)
+- Asyncio uses a single-threaded, single-process event loop to handle Python interpreter), so it bypasses the Global Interpreter Lock (GIL).
+- Asyncio uses a single-threaded, single-process event loop to handle asynchronous I/O tasks without blocking.

 -------------------------------------------------------------------------------------